jekhokie/jekhokie.github.io/_posts/2014-04-21-useful-jmx-jconsole-information.markdown

 date:   2014-04-21 13:16:48 -0400
 categories: linux osx java jmx jconsole
 ---
-Somewhat related to an earlier Java post, this post is dedicated to useful JConsole information that does not warrant their own posts (too short, not enough information, etc).
+Somewhat related to an earlier Java post [here]({% post_url 2013-02-22-useful-java-information %}), this post is dedicated to useful JConsole information that does not warrant their own posts (too short, not enough information, etc).
 As before, **Platform** is specified to indicate the platform the process was tested on, but the process will very likely work on other platforms as well.

 ## Enable Secure JMX Monitoring